 To evaluate whether an e-commerce recommendation system works in your situation, you only need to perform A/B testing.

-This solution can show you that related "similar products" products were displayed based on a person's past shopping behaviors, not just related to the products they were viewing, thereby increasing click-through rates, increasing revenue and bringing more "add to shopping bag" actions.
+This solution can show you that related "similar products" products were displayed based on a person's past shopping behaviours, not just related to the products they were viewing, thereby increasing click-through rates, increasing revenue and bringing more "add to shopping bag" actions.

-- Restricting only show full priced products
+- Restricting only showing priced products

 - Prioritizing seasonal products